steph-en-m/linguis_nostri/README.md

-## linguis_nostri: Taking the African Narrative to AI
+## Linguis_nostri: Taking the African Narrative to AI
-NLP datasets from Ugandan Languages.
+NLP datasets of Ugandan Languages.